Rammus Build Guide by Frillen

 Max Q or E first?

-I have devoted an entire chapter to this question, because so many people are still desperately thinking E max is genious, when this is rarely the case.
-If it is good at all, it is good for spamming ganks with mobility boots and dragging enemies back into your territory, out from their own turret range or into your turrets range.
-But it hurts your clearing, your fighting and gap close a lot.
+Many Rammus players thinks E max is genious, when this is rarely the case.
+E max might be good for spamming ganks with mobility boots and dragging enemies back into your territory, out from their own turret range or into your turrets range.
+But delaying Q hurts your clearing, your fighting and gap close a lot.

 Q max is so much more consistent and better over-all.
 The cooldown reduction from 16-6 seconds is absolutely huge.
 It's better for damage, better for fighting, better for clearing, rotating – you name it.